hrydgard/ppsspp-site/docs/development/tips-and-tricks.md

 adb install android/build/outputs/apk/normal/optimized/android-normal-optimized.apk
 ```

+## Automatic submodule sync

+When bisecting, it can be really annoying to have to manually sync the submodules on each step.

+To automate this, use: `git config --global submodule.recurse true` before the bisect, but do turn it off afterwards - it can be quite annoying since it replicates even commands like `git fetch` to every submodule.

 ## Better ADB logs

 Use the following very long command line to cleanly filter out PPSSPP-relevant logs: